ranganathanlab/bmDCA/README.md

 ### Armadillo

 Armadillo is a C++ linear algebra library.

+#### Package repositories

-It can be installed using the standard package repositories for most Linux distributions (check AUR for Arch Linux) and Homebrew on macOS (`brew install armadillo`).
+Armadillo can be installed using the standard package repositories for most Linux distributions (check AUR for Arch Linux) and Homebrew on macOS (`brew install armadillo`).

 __Note for macOS users__: bmDCA depends on `pkg-config` for finding paths for source files and shared object libraries.
 The directories where the program